Gguinet/semisupervised-alignment/README.md

 Concerning the second point, although three different approaches exist, they are broadly based on the same ideas: the goal is to identify a subset of points that are then used as anchors points to achieve alignment.
 In the supervised approach, these are the words for which the translation is available.
 In the semi-supervised approach, we will gradually try to enrich the small initial corpus to have more and more anchor points.
 The non-supervised approach differs because there is no parallel corpus or dictionary between the two languages.
 The subtlety of the algorithms will be to release a potential dictionary and then to enrich it progressively.

-We will focus in the following work on this third approach.
+We will focus on this third approach.
 Although it is a less frequent scenario, it is of great interest for several reasons.
 First of all, from a theoretical point of view, it provides a practical answer to a very interesting problem of information theory: given a set of texts in a totally unknown language, what information can we retrieve?
 The algorithms we chose to implement contrast neatly with the classical approach used until now.
 Finally, for very distinct languages or languages that are no longer used, it is true that the common corpus can be very thin.

 Many developments have therefore taken place in recent years in this field of unsupervised bilingual lexicon induction.
 One of the recent discoveries is the idea that using information from other languages during the training process helps improve translating language pairs.

-### add image of informations between 3 different languages

---- a reecrire ---

-We chose to approach the problem in a different way, keeping an unsupervised alignment basis however.
-We asked ourselves to what extent we could integrate the knowledge of a given set of languages when learning a new one, without having parallel data for the latter.
-The scenario of multi-alignment unsupervised assumes that there is no parallel data for all language pairs.
-We think it is more realistic and useful to assume that we do not have this data only for the last language.

-The underlying learning theme led us to formulate the problem as follows: **is it possible to gain experience in the progressive learning of several languages?** In other words, how can we make good use of the learning of several acquired languages to learn a new one?
-To our knowledge, this problem has never yet been addressed in the literature on the subject.
-This new formulation led us to consider the lexicon induction as a ranking problem for which we used recent tools of this machine learning field called Learning to Rank.
+This discoveries led us to formulate the problem as follows: **is it possible to gain experience in the progressive learning of several languages?** In other words, how can we make good use of the learning of several acquired languages to learn a new one?
+This new formulation can led one to consider the lexicon induction as a ranking problem.

-In summary, this paper make the following main contributions:

-* We present a new approach for the unsupervised bilingual lexicon induction problem that consistently outperforms state-of-the-art methods on several language pairs.
-On a standard word translation retrieval benchmark, using 200k vocabularies, our method reaches 95.3% accuracy on English-Spanish while the best unsupervised approach is at 84.1%.
-By doing this, we set a new benchmark in the field.
-* We conduced a study on the impact of the idioms used for the learning and for the prediction step, allowing us to have a better core understanding of our approach and to forecast the efficiency for a new idiom.
-* Our results further strengthen in a new way the strong hypothesis that word embedding spaces have similar structures across languages. [[4]](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)

-We will proceed as follows:  Sections ~\ref{sec:state_art} and ~\ref{sec:eval_mtri} will outline  the state of the art and the different techniques used for unsupervised learning in this context.
+We will proceed as follows:  First, we will outline  the state of the art and the different techniques used for unsupervised learning in this context.
 In particular, we will explain the Wasserstein Procustes approach for bilingual and multi alignment.
 We then emphasize the lexicon induction given the alignment.
-Section ~\ref{sec:ltr} presents the Learning to Rank key concepts alongside the TensorFlow framework used in our main algorithm.
-Section ~\ref{sec:semi_sup} describes our program, the different subtleties and the key parameters.
-Finally, Section ~\ref{sec:results} presents the experimental results we obtained.

---- END a reecrire ---
+We then present the Learning to Rank key concepts.
+We then discuss a method using learning to rank for lexicon induction, and then present some experimental results.

 # Unsupervised Bilingual Alignement